-The system of limits is sufficiently robust to allow the level of exposure each institution incurs to liquidity risks to be known at all times.
+The system of limits is sufficiently robust to be aware at all times of the level of exposure that each institution is incurring in, in terms of liquidity risks.

 Besides the limits, the Bank includes alert indicators by the concentration of counterparties, type of products, and maturities in its management to diversify the funding sources and their maturity structure.